Lee Kim Sai

-Tan Sri Dato' Lee Kim Sai (李金獅 (李金狮, Lǐ Jīnshī)) (1 March 1937 – 24 November 2019) was a Malaysian politician.
+Lee Kim Sai (李金獅 (李金狮, Lǐ Jīnshī)) (1 March 1937 – 24 November 2019) was a Malaysian politician.
 In the 1980s and 1990s, he served as Labour Minister (1985–1989), Housing and Local Government Minister (1989–1990) and Health Minister (1990–1995); and was deputy president of Malaysian Chinese Association (MCA) (1986–1996), a major component party of the Barisan Nasional (BN) coalition.

 Early life

 Lee was born on 1 March 1937 to a poor family in Ulu Klang, Selangor, and was brought up in Jinjang, Kuala Lumpur.
 He was educated at Chong Hwa High School in Kuala Lumpur, then trained as a teacher at the Teachers' Training College in Kuala Lumpur.
 He started teaching in 1957, and rose to become the principal of Kepong Chinese School.

 Political career

-Lee joined the MCA in 1965, and stood for Selangor State Legislative Assembly constituency of Kepong in the 1969 general election, but lost to Tan Chee Khoon of Parti Gerakan Rakyat Malaysia (Gerakan).
+Lee joined the MCA in 1965, and stood for Selangor State Legislative Assembly constituency of Kepong in the 1969 general election, but lost to Tan Chee Khoon of the Parti Gerakan Rakyat Malaysia (Gerakan).
 In the 1974 general election he contested and won the Rawang state seat, which he retained in the 1978 election.
-He became head of MCA Youth in 1979, and was also elected vice-president of MCA the same year.
+He became head of the MCA Youth in 1979, and was elected vice-president of the MCA the same year.
 He was elected as the Member of Parliament (MP) in the 1982 general election for Ulu Selangor, and was appointed deputy minister in the Prime Minister's Department.

-In 1984, in a row over allegation of fictitious membership that supported the Acting President Dr. Neo Yee Pan, he was expelled from MCA along with Tan Koon Swan, Ling Liong Sik and others by the Acting President.
+In 1984, in a row over allegations of fictitious membership that supported the Acting President Dr. Neo Yee Pan, he was expelled from the MCA along with Tan Koon Swan, Ling Liong Sik and others by the Acting President.
 In the ensuing party election to resolve the crisis, Tan Koon Swan was elected president with the largest majority in the party's history, and Lee was elected one of the party vice-presidents as well as the secretary general.
 Tan however resigned the next year over a scandal involving his business dealings in Singapore, and Ling Liong Sik took over as president while Lee moved up to become the Deputy President.
 Lee was appointed Minister of Labour in 1985, and in 1989, he became Minister of Housing and Local Government.
 He then became the Minister of Health from 1990 until 1995.
 Lee also successfully won the Hulu Langat federal constituency for two terms consecutively in both the 1986 general election and 1990 general election.

-In 1993, he attempted to challenge Ling for the leadership of MCA, but backed down after failing to gain enough support.
+In 1993, he attempted to challenge Ling for the leadership of the MCA, but backed down after failing to gain enough support.
 He retired from politics in 1996.